htondro/simple-booking-system/README.md

 > 1. The system can be used by multiple listings.

-You can create multiple listing owners using django admin panel.
+You can create multiple listing owners using the django admin panel.

 - Each owner can have multiple rooms with unique names.
-- Two owners may have rooms with same name.
+- Two owners may have rooms with the same name.

 > 2. The system provides REST API endpoints:
 >    > 1.
 To make reservations